 No one's personal bottom line is more important than the reputation of our company.
 Maintain the highest standards of personal and professional ethics.
 Be honest and open at all times.
 Stand up for your convictions and accept responsibility for your mistakes.
 Comply fully with the letter and spirit of the laws, rules, and practices that govern Merrill Lynch around the world.
 Be consistent between your words and actions.

 In 2010, Bank of America began supplanting the Merrill Lynch Core Principles with its own set of Core Values, which are:

 - Inclusive Meritocracy

 - Doing the Right Thing

 Veteran Merrill Lynch employees objected strongly to this move.
-Among other things, they generally found the Bank of America Core Values to be less focused, clear and direct.
-As a result, the Merrill Lynch Principles gained some new life, and were for a time still displayed on the firm's website, though not prominently at all.
+Among other things, they generally found the Bank of America Core Values to be less focused, clear, and direct.
+As a result, the Merrill Lynch Principles gained some new life and were, for a time, still displayed on the firm's website, though not very prominently.

 History of The Merrill Lynch Principles

-Win Smith Jr. quit the firm shortly thereafter, and attributes its near failure and subsequently forced sale to Bank of America in 2008 to O'Neal's abandonment of the Principles and his destruction of the firm's culture.
-In the years following the acquisition by Bank of America, Win Smith Jr. and former Chairman and CEO Daniel P. Tully attempted to assemble an investor group that would buy back Merrill Lynch and restore its independence.
-They were rebuffed by the bank's CEO.
+In the years following the acquisition by Bank of America, Win Smith, Jr., and former Chairman and CEO Daniel P. Tully attempted to assemble an investor group that would buy back Merrill Lynch and restore its independence—only to be rebuffed by the bank's CEO.